neuro-inc/ml-recipe-hier-attention/README.md

 ![](img/visualization.png)

 ## Technologies
-* `Catalyst` as pipeline runner for deeplearning tasks.
-This new and fast developing [library](https://github.com/catalyst-team/catalyst) can significantly reduce the number of boiler code.
-If you are familiar with the Tensorflow ecosystem, you can think about it as a Keras for pytorch.
+* `Catalyst` as pipeline runner for deep learning tasks.
+This new and rapidly developing [library](https://github.com/catalyst-team/catalyst) can significantly reduce the amount of boilerplate code.
+If you are familiar with the TensorFlow ecosystem, you can think of Catalyst as Keras for PyTorch.
 This framework integrated with logging systems as well known [Tensorboard](https://www.tensorflow.org/tensorboard) and new [Weights & biases](https://www.wandb.com/).
 * `Pytorch` and `Torchtext` as main frameworks for deeplearning stuff. `NLTK` for data preprocessing.